 • Don't be vague, but still appeal to their curiosity

-• Avoid using all caps (or serial caps, in my opinion)
+• Avoid using all capital letters (or multiple capital letters, in my opinion)

 • Use numbers like " 5 clever ways to start a business this weekend »